marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Linux-101.md

 Which would move you back one directory.

-Using this information, I typed
+Using this information, I typed:

 ```txt
 cd workshop
 ```
 I then used the `ls` command, as ls'ing after entering a new directory is like a second nature to me.
-I was greeted with
+I was greeted with:

 ![](../images/Linux-101-Challenge-10-Wall.jpg)

 Oh boy.
 Thats a lot of toolboxes.

-I then unlocked the next challenge (well I did unlock it after I typed `cd workshop` )
+I then unlocked the next challenge (well I did unlock it after I typed `cd workshop`):

 ![](../images/Linux-101-Challenge-10.jpg)